+Call Tone: Select if you want a tone confirming Digital and/or Analog

+repeater connection at the start of a call

+Key Tone:

-Call Tone: Select if you want a tone for Digital and/or Analog reception Key Tone: Select On or Off if you want a tone for pressing a key Idle Channel Tone: Select On or Off if you want a tone when a channel is idle Select On or Off if you want a tone when powering on Maximum Volume: Select 1 through 8; 8 gives the highest max volume Volume Change Prompt: Select On or Off; on will show volume screen when changed Power On Power-on Interface: Select custom display or radio standard picture Power-on Display Char.: Enter your unique characters for the start-up display Power-on Password: Select On or Off Power-on Password Ch.: Write in keyboard characters to unlock the radio FΜ FM VFO/MEM: Select VFO or Memory FM Work Channel: Select the FM channel to listen to (after set-up done) FM Monitor: When in FM mode select On if the radio shall receive calls Power Save Auto Shutdown: Select Off or minutes before auto shut-down Power Save: Select Off or On Key Function Key Lock: Select Manual or Auto key lock function PF1 Short Key:
+Select Off or On if you want a tone for pressing a key Idle Channel Tone:

+Select Off or On if you want a tone when a channel is idle Startup Sound:

+Select Off or On if you want a tone when powering on Volume Change Prompt:

+Select Off or On if you want a tone when powering on Select Off or On to show a volume screen when changed The programming also allows you to program the tone frequency for the Idle Channel Tone, the Call Tone and the Call Reset Tone as well as the duration of those tones.
+Power On Power-on Interface: Select Default, Custom Char. or Custom Picture at start-up Power-on Display Char.: Enter your unique characters for the start-up display Power-on Password: Select On or Off Power-on Password Ch.: Write in keyboard characters to unlock the radio FΜ FM VFO/MEM: Select VFO or Memory FM Work Channel: Select the FM channel to listen to (after set-up done) FM Monitor: When in FM mode select On if the radio shall receive calls Power Save Auto Shutdown: Select Off or minutes before auto shut-down Power Save: Select Off or 1:1 or 2:1 for saving power Key Function Key Lock: Select Manual or Auto key lock function PF1 Short Key: